-#1 We’ll talk.
-A lot.
+#1 We’ll talk—a lot.

-#2 I might do an exam.
+#2 I will do an exam

 A physical exam isn’t always what you think!
 It can be me watching you move, getting you to perform specific activities, or a hands-on exam.
 It may also include an internal pelvic exam, but every aspect of that exam requires your continuous consent.
-So, if an internal exam feels a little scary, don’t worry– we have workarounds, and you have full control.
+So, if an internal exam feels a little scary, don’t worry– we have workarounds, and you have complete control.

 Frequently Asked Questions